 How to Enroll

 AdvisingThe Undergraduate Director is Professor Clare Colquitt.
-To make an advising appointment, please contact Kim Navarro at [email protected].
+You schedule an advising appointment through EAB.